-The bank may issue financial guarantees to other group entities.
-Where it has previously asserted explicitly that it regards such contracts as insurance contracts and has used accounting applicable to insurance contracts, the group may elect to account for guarantees as insurance contracts.
+The bank may issue financial guarantees and similar contracts to other group entities.
+Where it has previously asserted explicitly that it regards such contracts as insurance contracts and has used accounting applicable to insurance contracts, the group may elect to account for guarantees as insurance contracts in the group's financial statements.
 This election is made on a contract by contract basis, but the election for each contract is irrevocable.
 Where these guarantees have been classified as insurance contracts, they are measured and recognised as insurance liabilities.

-(y) Debt securities issued, non-equity preference share capital and deposits by customers and banks
+(z) Debt securities issued, non-equity preference share capital and deposits by customers and banks

 Financial liabilities are recognised when the group enters into the contractual provisions of the arrangements with counterparties, which is generally on trade date, and initially measured at fair value, which is normally the consideration received net of directly attributable transaction costs incurred.
-Subsequent measurement of financial liabilities, other than those measured at fair value through profit or loss and financial guarantees, is at amortised cost, using the effective interest rate method to amortise the difference between proceeds received, net of directly attributable transaction cover the expected life of the instrument.
+Subsequent measurement of financial liabilities, other than those measured at fair value through profit or loss and financial guarantees, is at amortised cost, using the effective interest rate method to amortise the difference between proceeds received, net of directly attributable transaction costs incurred, and the redemption amount over the expected life of the instrument.

-(z) Share capital
+(aa) Share capital